Geography of Russia: Administrative and territorial divisions

 With a few changes of status, most of the Soviet Union's administrative and territorial divisions of the Russian Republic were retained in constituting the Russian Federation.
-As of 2014, there were eighty-five administrative territorial divisions (called federal subjects): twenty-two republics, nine krais (territories), forty-six oblasts (provinces), one autonomous oblast, four autonomous okrugs, and three cities with federal status, namely the cities of Moscow, Saint Petersburg, and Sevastopol.
+As of 2014, there were eighty-three administrative territorial divisions (called federal subjects): twenty-two republics, nine krais (territories), forty-six oblasts (provinces), one autonomous oblast, four autonomous okrugs, and three cities with federal status, namely the cities of Moscow, Saint Petersburg, and Sevastopol.
+The inclusion of Crimea as a republic, and Sevastopol as a federal city is disputed, with the Secretary General of NATO claiming, "Crimea's annexation is illegal and illegitimate and NATO Allies will not recognise it."

 The republics include a wide variety of peoples, including northern Europeans, Tatars, Caucasus peoples, and indigenous Siberians.
 The largest federal subjects are in Siberia.
 Located in east-central Siberia, the Sakha Republic (Yakutia) is the largest federal subject in the country (and the largest country subdivision in the world), twice the size of Alaska.
 Second in size is Krasnoyarsk Krai, located west of Sakha in Siberia.
 Kaliningrad Oblast, which is a noncontiguous constituent entity of Russia, is the smallest oblast.
-The is both the smallest republic and the smallest federal subject of Russia except for the three federal cities.
+This is both the smallest republic and the smallest federal subject of Russia except for the three federal cities.
 The two most populous federal subjects, Moscow Oblast (with Moscow) and Krasnodar Krai, are in European Russia.